top of page

 • December 22, 2025: Submit the National Plan to the Canadian Human Rights Tribunal

-• No Date Set: Case Management Conference at the CHRT with the AFN, Caring Society, and Canada
+• Jan 21 2026: Case Management Conference at the CHRT with the AFN, Caring Society, and Canada

 • CHRT submission: Reaction from Canada to the Loving Justice plan, and our reaction to Canada's plan to end discrimination